bryanvictor/BibWrangleR/README1.md

 ##How to use BibWrangleR

+BibWrangle
 BibWrangleR is designed to take raw text files of bibliometric data and transform them into an analyzable data frame.
 These text files must first be exported from either EbscoHost or ProQuest and then stored in a location where R can access and read them.
-Here are brief instructions for exporting your search results. *Note:* All files must exported in a generic bibliographic format in order to be compatible with the BibWrangleR functions.
+Here are brief instructions for exporting your search results.

 ##License